 2 Safe Ways How To Thaw A Frozen Turkey

-To safely thaw a frozen turkey takes time, so you need to plan ahead so you don’t find yourself behind schedule and mistakenly do something dangerous.
+To thaw a frozen turkey in a safe way, takes time.
+So you need to plan ahead and not find yourself behind schedule serving that important turkey dinner

-Thawing your turkey in the refrigerator is the easiest method for defrosting a turkey.
+Thaw your turkey in the refrigerator.
+It’s the easiest method for defrosting a turkey.
 However it also takes a fairly long time, so you will need to plan ahead.